ktorio/ktor-documentation/topics/client-bearer-auth.md

 ### (4)  <- Access and refresh tokens {id="step4"}

-When tokens are received, we can save them in a storage.
-In our example, a storage is a mutable list of `BearerTokens` instances.
-This means that we can pass its elements to the `loadTokens` and `refreshTokens` callbacks.
+Once the tokens are received, store them so they can be supplied to the `loadTokens` and `refreshTokens` callbacks.
+In this example, the storage is a mutable list of `BearerTokens`:

 ```kotlin
 ```